Arion spp., Deroceras spp., Limax spp.

 Pest description and crop damage Slow-moving, slimy animals without legs.
 They may climb canes and move onto berries, and become a contaminant at harvest time.
 They are most likely to be a problem in cool, wet summers.
 Slugs migrate into and under crates taken into the field before harvest; keep crates and pallets away from damp soil and grass.

 For best slug control, bait after the first extensive late-summer rains, which activate the slugs.
 Baiting at this time kills egg-laying adults that would produce slugs next spring.
 Apply bait on the soil surface around plants.
 Do not contaminate berries or foliage with slug bait.

 Management-chemical control: HOME USE

 Management-chemical control: COMMERCIAL USE

-- metaldehyde bait (several brands) at 0.8 lb ai/a.
-A maximum of 3 applications per growing season, with at least 14 days between treatments.
+- metaldehyde bait (Deadline and several other brands) at 0.8 lb ai/A. A maximum of 3 applications per growing season, with at least 14 days between treatments.